 Evans is a proud veteran of Desert Storm, serving with the 3246 FMS in the USAF as an airframe structural specialist.
-His time at Eglin earned him advanced CNC manufacturing experience, and an expertise with aerospace metals, advanced composites, resins, fasteners and tubing.
-Evans pursued cross training opportunities, gaining experience with numerous systems including flight controls and ground starting procedures.
+His time at Eglin AFB earned him advanced CNC manufacturing experience, and an expertise with aerospace metals, advanced composites, resins, fasteners and tubing with every aircraft in the Air Force inventory.
+Evans pursued cross training opportunities, gaining experience with numerous systems including flight controls, electronic warfare systems, and ground starting procedures.

 Evans holds certifications with the USAF, NSPS, and Autodesk.
-In addition he is a member of the American Institute of Aeronautics and Astronautics (AIAA), and is proudly serving the local American Society of Mechanical Engineers (ASME) team.
+In addition he is a member of the American Institute of Aeronautics and Astronautics (AIAA), Aircraft Owners and Pilots Association (AOPA), and is proudly serving the local American Society of Mechanical Engineers (ASME) team as their Secretary.